Plus, receive recommendations and exclusive offers on all of your favorite books and authors from Simon & Schuster.

 1. “There was a lot they didn’t tell you about death, she had discovered, and one of the biggies was how long it took the ones you loved most to die in your heart.” (page 332) Is Lisey’s Story about getting closure?
 What does this phrasing suggest about the process of mourning?

 2. “To the public eye, the spouses of well-known writers are all but invisible, and no one knew it better than Lisey Landon.” (page 3) What do you think Lisey’s feelings are about having been seen primarily in light of her husband?
 Can her journey be viewed as an effort to reclaim some part of their shared story?

 3. What is the role of Lisey’s sisters in her story, and what do their relationships reveal about her?

-, both in the familiar world and the fantastic realm of Boo’Ya Moon.
+4. As illustrated by the shovel and the afghan, objects have special power in Lisey’s Story, both in the familiar world and the fantastic realm of Boo’Ya Moon.
 To what extent do such objects serve as tethers to reality or memory?

 5. “It is the pool of life, the cup of imagination, and she has an idea that different people see different versions of it.” (page 338) What do the pool’s properties, the fact that it can both heal and numb its viewers, say about imagination?
 What is the implication of the fact that they see different versions of it?